Understanding the regulations for drone piloting is essential to know whether you need a license to fly a drone.

 Not all drones need to be registered.
 There is a regulation for that too.

 Commonly hobbyist drone pilots do not recognize the importance of registering drones.
-But I will explain why registering a drone is essential, too, similar to getting a drone pilot’s license.
+But I will explain why writing a drone is essential, too, similar to getting a drone pilot’s license.

 - According to FAA regulation, one must register a drone if it weighs over 0.55lbs.

-Drones these days that hobbyists use is more substantial than 0.55 lbs.
+Drones these days that hobbyists use are more substantial than 0.55 lbs.

-FAA understands what would be the average weight of a drones used for commercial purposes.
+FAA understands the average weight of drones used for commercial purposes.